fortrabbit/blog/headless-and-reactive.md

 #### ISR hosting

-This of course also requires a two servers for one website:
+This of course also requires two servers for one website:

 - Backend server provides the API
 - Frontend server creates new static pages on the fly